Anujverma89/cheetsheets/dart.md

 # Mixins :
 * Mixin are the classes without the constructors, they are used to provide functionality to other class.
+* They are called mixins becuase they can be mixed with other classes.
 * Mixins are used to provide additional functionality to the class without extending or implimenting a class.
 * with keyword is used to use the functionality of the mixins
 * they are implimented with mixins, or mixins class.